PardhaSaradhiPeetha/PardhaSaradhiPeetha/README.md

   Implemented automated workflows using GitHub Actions for build, test, and deployment processes.

 - **Utility Scripts**
-  Created Bash and JavaScript scripts to automate development and deployment tasks.
+  Created Bash and JavaScript scripts to automate development and development workflows.

 ---